KOWSHIK8T/Hardware-555-Timer-Sorter/README.md

 #### 2. The Full Circuit: A Seven-Way Race

-We build seven of these timer circuits—one for each number in the array. [cite_start]A single "Start Button" is wired to the trigger pin of all seven timers[cite: 277].
+We build seven of these timer circuits—one for each number in the array.
+A single "Start Button" is wired to the trigger pin of all seven timers.
 When the button is pressed, all timers are triggered simultaneously, and the "race" begins.

 ![Full Project Schematic](docs/circuit.png)